Cardinals

 Lives, Habitats & Pictures of the Cardinals

-Cardinals have large bills and are part of the same family as grosbeaks.
-These birds use their strong bills for eating seeds.
-These birds can be found by locating them through their loud singing, which is usually from tree tops.
+The cardinals have large bills and are part of the same family as grosbeaks.
+These birds use their strong bills for eating seeds and they can be located by their loud singing, usually from treetops.

-Click on the bird names listed below to see pictures of the Cardinals of North America
+Click on the bird images or names to see pictures of the Cardinals seen in North America

 Classic Collection of North American Birds